|

 82 the new album "Sharing your love" hit the market

-with the dreamy
+with the dreamy dance

-dance hit "The very best
+hit "The very best in you"

-fat guitar riffs and haunting horn pumping and street funky
+riffs and haunting horn pumping and street funky

 "Take you to heaven".
-The set also included some nice
+The set also included some

-ballads that gained some urban contemporary airplay.
+nice ballads that gained some urban contemporary airplay.

 A